awslabs/aws-sdk-rust/README.md

 ## Getting Started with the SDK

+The following instructions will provide you with a quick example of how to get started with the new AWS SDK for Rust and use DynamoDB to perform a simple operation.

 1. Create a new Rust project
 2. Within your Cargo.toml file, add dependencies for the AWS service(s) you a planning to use, Tokio, and Hyper